paulgb/runipy/README.rst

   document. ``runipy`` lets you run such programs directly, without first converting to a pure Python script.
-- **Report generation**: ``runipy`` can run the notebook and convert it into HTML in one go, making it an easy way to automate reports when aesthetic control is not a priority.
+- **Report generation**: ``runipy`` can run the notebook and convert it into HTML in one go, making it an easy way to automate reports.
 - **Data pipeline**: if you use IPython notebooks to create a data pipeline, ``runipy`` lets you automate that pipeline without losing the notebook formatting.